NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``CoolingSeason``              element                         No                   Cooling season
   =============================  ========  =======  ===========  ========  =========  ============================

+If heating and cooling seasons are not provided, they both default to year-round.

 If there is a heating temperature setback, additional information is entered in ``HVACControl``.

   =====================================  ========  ========  ===========  ========  =========  =========================================